 Tile ghosting is when faint grid lines from old tiles show through a polished concrete floor.
-It happens because tile adhesive and grout change the concrete's porosity, leaving ghost marks even after the tiles are removed.
-The good news - with the right grinding approach, we remove tile ghosting on almost every job.
+It happens because tile adhesive and grout change the concrete's density and porosity over time.
+The honest truth - tile ghosting does not fully go away, even with heavy grinding.
+But with the right approach, we reduce it significantly and guide you through what to expect before any work starts.

 What Causes Tile Ghosting in Concrete?

-Before we cover the fix, it helps to understand why the marks are there in the first place.
-When tiles are laid on a concrete slab, two things happen to the surface underneath.
+Concrete looks solid, but it behaves more like a sponge over time.
+When tiles are laid on a concrete slab, several things happen to the surface underneath.

 Adhesive penetration.
 Tile adhesive soaks into the pores of the concrete wherever it is applied.
 Over 10, 20, or 30 years, that adhesive bonds deeply with the slab.
-Even after scraping the surface clean, adhesive residue remains embedded in the top few millimetres.
+Even after scraping the surface clean, adhesive residue remains embedded within the concrete itself.

 Grout line compression.
 The grout joints between tiles create a grid pattern where the concrete was either left exposed or covered with a thinner layer of adhesive.
 These strips absorb moisture and stains differently from the adhesive-covered areas, creating visible lines in the slab.

-Chemical changes over time.
+Chemical changes.
 The adhesive alters the concrete's density and porosity in a grid pattern.
 When you grind the surface, the treated areas and untreated areas respond differently to the polishing process - they reflect light at slightly different levels, which is what makes the ghost lines visible.

 Tile Ghosting vs Other Floor Marks